Anotheroption4726/saberAlpha/README.md

 ##### Run Stop Slide Time_timer :
 	- Default Value: 0.13 (seconds)
-	- Increase: The character will slide during a longer period of time after runing
+	- Increase: The character will slide during a longer period of time after runing or forward jumping (doesn't change the speed of the animation)
-	- Decrease: The character will slide during a shorter period of time after runing
+	- Decrease: The character will slide during a shorter period of time after runing or forward jumping (doesn't change the speed of the animation)

 ##### Idle Jump Vertical Force_impulse :
 	- Default Value: 1200
-	- Increase: Character jumps higher (applies to Forward Jump as well)
+	- Increase: Character jumps higher (vertically, applies to Forward Jump as well)
-	- Decrease: Character jumps lower (applies to Forward Jump as well)
+	- Decrease: Character jumps lower (vertically, applies to Forward Jump as well)

 ##### Idle Jump Movement Speed_fixed :
 	- Default Value: 10